BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 The first person to use the concept of a "singularity" in the technological context was the 20th-century Hungarian-American mathematician John von Neumann.
 Stanislaw Ulam reports in 1958 an earlier discussion with von Neumann "centered on the accelerating progress of technology and changes in the mode of human life, which gives the appearance of approaching some essential singularity in the history of the race beyond which human affairs, as we know them, could not continue".
 Subsequent authors have echoed this viewpoint.¹⁸
 </blockquote>

-It must be stressed, he came up with the idea of the technological singularity due to artificial intelligence <i>before the mid 1950s</i>.
+It must be stressed that he came up with the idea of the technological singularity <i>before the mid 1950s</i>.
 </p>

 <p>
 The list of things named after John von Neumann is sufficiently voluminous so as to warrant its own, straightforwardly-named, Wikipedia page: [List of things named after John von Neumann](https://en.wikipedia.org/wiki/List_of_things_named_after_John_von_Neumann).<br/>
-The list, which is still but a subset of his total body of work⁴:<br/>
+This is the list, which is still but a subset of his total body of work (not everything he did got named after him)⁴:<br/>
 Birkhoff–von Neumann algorithm<br/>
 Birkhoff–von Neumann theorem<br/>
 Birkhoff–von Neumann decomposition<br/>